FluffyTal-es/fluffyvcore-docs/docs/how-to-read.md

 When you are reading a page it's going to look like a bunch of random words if you've never seen an API page before.

-In the example below we will be using the following pathway in the server API: `Athena.controllers.blip`
+In the example below we will be using the following pathway in the server API: `FluffyVCore.player`

 ### Right Sidebar